Combined P-value Functions for Compatible Effect Estimation and Hypothesis Testing in Drug Regulation: Other p -value combination methods

 it is clear that it will converge toward it as the standard errors decrease.
 Whether the CI shrinks to this weighted average depends on whether the true effects are equal.
 In case they are, it can be informally seen that the CI~\eqref{eq:edgingtonthesame} will shrink to the common true effect, which is illustrated in panel C of Figure~\ref{fig:extremeExamples}.
 However, when the true effects differ, the CI will not shrink to a point but remain an interval that always includes both true effects as the limiting combined estimation function is

 see Appendix~\ref{app:approxmu} for details.
-This means that CIs based on Edgington's method will asymptotically always include both true effects, even when the trials' sample sizes become arbitrarily large, see Figure~\ref{fig:extremeExamples}D for an illustration.
+This means that CIs based on Edgington's method will asymptotically always include both true effects, even when the trials' sample sizes become arbitrarily large, see panel D of Figure~\ref{fig:extremeExamples} for an illustration.
 This behavior is strikingly different from meta-analysis whose CI shrinks to a point at the weighted average, even when the true effects are not the same.